Seersucker Thursday: History of the seersucker suit

 Seersucker weave was introduced to the American South probably through British colonial trade, sometime in the second half of the 19th century.
 The cotton weave, which originated in western India, became a signature look of the United States in the early 20th century because its light weight and pre-rumpled surface made it ideal for the intense humidity of summer.
 Joseph Haspel, a New Orleans haberdasher, is credited with inventing the seersucker business suit.

 The wearing of seersucker suits declined with the advent of air conditioning.
 By the 1950s, air conditioning reached the Capitol, ending the necessity of seersucker suits there.

-Gregory Peck famously wore a seersucker suit in the movie To Kill a Mockingbird, creating a cliché of how small town Southern lawyers dressed invoked by later actors such as Andy Griffith.
+Gregory Peck famously wore a seersucker suit in the movie To Kill a Mockingbird, creating a cliché of how small-town Southern lawyers dressed.

 History of Seersucker Thursday

 In 1996 Senator Trent Lott declared the first National Seersucker Day to be on a Thursday that June.
 His goal was to show that "the Senate isn't just a bunch of dour folks wearing dark suits and — in the case of men — red or blue ties".
 In 2004, Senator Dianne Feinstein decided to increase participation by encouraging women senators to follow the tradition.
 The following year 11 of the 14 women senators appeared on Seersucker Thursday in outfits received as gifts from Feinstein.

-In 2012 Seersucker Thursday was cancelled at the last moment by Senate leaders concerned how they might appear.
+In 2012, Seersucker Thursday was cancelled at the last moment by Senate leaders concerned how they might appear in the face of ongoing congressional debates which would eventually culminate in the 2013 United States federal government shutdown.
 National Seersucker Day remained cancelled until May 27, 2015 when Senator Bill Cassidy successfully advocated for the return of Seersucker Thursday, appearances notwithstanding.
 Cassidy remarked, "This uniquely American fashion has a storied history dating back to 1909 ...
 Mr. Haspel said it best, 'hot is hot, no matter what you do for a living.'"